 Basicaly, the price.
 ‘Lisbon’ tends to be more expensive than ‘Lisboa’.
 Here are two bits of advice: 1) Be suspicious of restaurants with photos of food on their menus.
-2) Always carry this magazine with you – everything we recommend in these pages are things that we locals really like, and there are no tricks involved.
+2) Always carry our magazine with you – everything we recommend in it are things that we locals really like, and there are no tricks involved.
 Otherwise, ‘Lisbon’ is just the English name for ‘Lisboa’.

 Is Sintra an island?